Extremadura & Andalucia

 Timed to coincide both with the excitement of spring migration and the breeding season for Iberia’s resident birds, highlights of our late April bird tour to Spain might include Great and Little Bustards, Western Swamphen and the endemic Iberian Magpie.
-Plus there’s also nowhere better in Europe to see birds of prey, with Egyptian, Black and Griffon Vultures, Spanish Imperial Eagle and Black-winged Kite among many to look forward to.
+There is also nowhere better in Europe to see birds of prey, with Egyptian, Black and Griffon Vultures, Spanish Imperial Eagle and Black-winged Kite among many to look forward to.

 The weather is generally fine at this time of year although, even in southern and central Spain, there can be April showers!
 Average daytime temperatures here in April typically range between 17-22C (62-72F), occasionally hotter.